Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 Last, it's common to receive a dose of sedative/anxiolytic such as midazolam (also known as Versed, a member of the class of medications called benzodiazepines) pre-operatively.
 These drugs work similarly to alcohol on a biochemical level, and similarly result in slowed thinking, slurred speech, decreased anxiety, and at high enough doses, a sedated state.
 I turned this down as well, as I very much wanted the full experience of being aware of and remembering the moments leading up to general anesthesia.

-I asked for some tweaks to my medications, but it's generally best to trust your anesthesiologist’s plan and not to request changes unless there are specific reasons.
+I asked for adjustments to my medications, but it's generally best to trust your anesthesiologist’s plan and to request changes only if there are specific reasons.

 Next, my very gracious anesthesiologist explained that I would undergo general anesthesia.
 This means I would be fully unconscious.
 There are many medications that can render a patient completely unconscious, but one of the most common is a drug likely familiar to those who remember [Michael Jackson's tragic death](https://en.wikipedia.org/wiki/Death_of_Michael_Jackson).
 This drug is called propofol, which Michael supposedly used to help him sleep, and which was found in his system at autopsy.
 When used in proper doses under monitored circumstances, or in the context of general anesthesia when the patient will be connected to a ventilator, this is actually an incredibly safe drug with a nearly non-existent side-effect profile.
 The medication itself has a unique appearance.
 It is a milky white substance.
 The drug mixture has this appearance because the drug itself is lipophilic (i.e. dissolves well in fat, but not in water), and therefore must be kept in a lipid emulsion which includes the ingredients soybean oil and egg lecithin.

 ![Propofol](https://upload.wikimedia.org/wikipedia/commons/7/7a/Pofol.JPG)
 Behzad39, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 The drug is given through an IV line, and its ability to dissolve well in fat allows it to very rapidly cross into brain tissue and bind to receptors that render the patient unconscious (these receptors are again the same kind that are affected by drinking alcohol - GABA receptors).
-Depending on the dose of the drug given, the patient may continue to breathe on their own, even though they are completely unconscious.
+Different doses have different effects.
+Small doses will result in a patient acting more or less drunk.
+Increasing doses will make a patient appear to be sleeping but still arousable to verbal or physical stimuli.
+Higher doses yet can render a patient completely unresponsive, and eventually will stop their respiratory drive; that is, they will stop breathing.

 Next, a paralytic drug is delivered through the IV which stops the patient from moving and relaxes all of their muscles.
 Paralysis prevents the patient from moving while the surgeon is operating, but it also stops the patient from breathing by paralyzing the muscles of the thorax, including the diaphragm, which are responsible for breathing.
 To address this problem, and for another reason I'll explain momentarily, the anesthesiologist must connect the patient to a ventilator.